Aephn/insurity-telemetrics-predictor-poc/README.md

 ### Quick Start (Backend)

-NOTE: Ensure that you have a provisioned AWS IAM User that is allowed to provision the following services (AWS Kinesis, AWS Lambda, AWS S3 Bucket, AWS DynamoDB)
+NOTE: Ensure that you have a provisioned AWS IAM User that is allowed to provision the following services (AWS Kinesis, AWS Lambda, AWS S3 Bucket, AWS DynamoDB, AWS Sagemaker)

+0. Ensure Docker (building os-specific dependencies) and Terraform is Installed
 1. build tf script...
 2. run tf script...
-3. link sagemaker...